motocoder/berserkr-logging/README.md

 This is a custom slf4j mapping that will send logs from slf4j through a custom appender to be used with berserkr chainsaw (https://github.com/motocoder/chainsaw)

+All log data is encrypted from the cient using this to the chainsaw receiver

 To use this project simply include the gradle dependency:
 ```
 implementation("llc.berserkr:logging:1.0.0")